PaddlePaddle/PGL/examples/node2vec/README.md

 ## Datasets
 The datasets contain two networks: [BlogCatalog](http://socialcomputing.asu.edu/datasets/BlogCatalog3).
 ## Dependencies
-- paddlepaddle>=2.0rc
+- paddlepaddle>=2.0
 - pgl>=2.0

 ## How to run
-We adopt [PaddlePaddle Fleet](https://github.com/PaddlePaddle/Fleet) as our distributed training frameworks ```config.yaml``` is config file for node2vec hyperparameter.
+We adopt [PaddlePaddle Fleet](https://github.com/PaddlePaddle/Fleet) as our distributed training frameworks ```config.yaml``` is a config file for node2vec hyperparameter.
 In distributed CPU mode, we have 2 pservers and 2 trainers.
 We can use ```fleetrun``` to help you startup the parameter servers and model trainers.

 For examples, train node2vec mode on BlogCataLog dataset.
 ```sh